yellowmessenger/documentation/docs/platform_concepts/appConfiguration/microsoft-dynamics.md

 You can integrate Microsoft Dynamics 365 with Yellow.ai to enhance customer engagement and streamlining interactions through intelligent conversational capabilities.
 With this integration, you can create, update, retrieve and delete leads.
 Additionally, it enables you to create, update, and delete records, as well as establish links between related field records.

-## Supported Microsoft D 365 CRM actions with Yellow.ai
+## Supported Microsoft D 365 CRM actions in Yellow.ai

 | Actions            | Descriptions                                                                                                              |
 |--------------------|----------------------------------------------------------------------------------------------------------------------------|